helidon-io/helidon/docs/mp/beanvalidation.md

 Bean Validation can be configured using `META-INF/validation.xml`.

-For more information about configuring the validator factory in validation.xml, see [Hibernate Validator Documentation][hibernate-validator-documentation].
+For more information about configuring the validator factory in validation.xml, see [Hibernate Validator Documentation][hibernate-valida].

 ## Examples